neelsahni/friend-recommendation-system/README.md

 ## Description

 The friend recommendation system is designed to analyze a social network and provide users with a friend suggestion based on the number of mutual friends.
 The program reads a file containing information about the connections between network members and calculates a similarity score for each pair of members.
-The user can then enter a member ID to receive a friend recommendation based on the calculated scores.
+Then, the user enters a member ID to receive a friend recommendation based on the calculated scores.
+The recommended friend has the most connections with the user.

 ## Running the Program